davelosert/yco/readme.md

 ## Idea

-With this cli-tool, I want to make working with yabai, skhd and ubersicht easier by providing a single configuration file in combination with powerful CLI Commands that add some logic on top of yabai - for example predefined window-layouts that can be activated by a single hotkey.
+With this cli-tool, I want to make working with [yabai](https://github.com/koekeishiya/yabai), [skhd](https://github.com/koekeishiya/skhd) and [Übersicht](https://github.com/felixhageloh/uebersicht) easier by providing a single configuration file in combination with powerful CLI Commands that add some logic on top of yabai - for example predefined window-layouts that can be activated by a single hotkey.

 ## How to run